cp3402-students/project-team08/theme.md

 # Theme
-This theme originates from BlankSlate bu Bryan Hadaway. https://wordpress.org/themes/blankslate/
+This theme originates from BlankSlate by Bryan Hadaway. https://wordpress.org/themes/blankslate/
 Version: 2024.1,
 Downloaded on 31st, March, 2024